scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

 Import conventions
 ..................

-The recommended convention to import numpy is:
+The recommended convention to import NumPy is:

 .. sourcecode:: pycon